 Clicky

-Managing a Mobile Workforce Starts With Communication - theEMPLOYEEapp
+What is Mobile Workforce Management? - theEMPLOYEEapp

-What is the Mobile Workforce?
+What is a Mobile Workforce?

 Before you can even think about managing the mobile workforce, you have to understand who they are.
 These employees have unique pain points, needs, and expectations at work, so they can’t be treated like their deskbound counterparts.